If you find Spotted Lanternfly in New York:

 - Infestation found in Berks County, Pennsylvania, in 2014.
 Thought to have arrived on a stone shipment in 2012.

-- 13 counties are now under quarantine in South Eastern PA which include Berks, Bucks, Carbon, Chester, Delaware, Lancaster, Lebanon, Lehigh, Monroe, Montgomery, Northampton, Philadelphia, and Schuylkill.
+- 13 counties in South Eastern PA are under NYS quarantine and include Berks, Bucks, Carbon, Chester, Delaware, Lancaster, Lebanon, Lehigh, Monroe, Montgomery, Northampton, Philadelphia, and Schuylkill.

-- Populations also found in New Jersey (Hunterdon, Mercer, Warren Counties) and Virginia (Frederick County).
+- Population(s) and NYS quarantine also in Delaware (New Castle), New Jersey (Hunterdon, Mercer, Warren Counties) and Virginia (Frederick County).

 - One dead insect found in Delaware County, New York, in 2017.